whilo/datsys/README.md

 ### Config

-This application uses a system configuration component found in `catalysis.config`.
+This application uses a system configuration component found in `dat.sys.config`.
 There's a default settings map there you can edit, and all settings are customizable via environment variables or run time arguments.
 Feel free to extend this for your needs to keep all your config logic in one place.